cobriensr/python-code-assessment/README.md

 ```

 While there's freedom in the UI, we ask that it's command line centric with a good explanation of usage.
 The focus of this kata is more on the quality of the code, its architecture, and the accuracy of the answers.

+## Technical Decision Making

+In designing this solution, several technical decisions were made at various levels to ensure an efficient, maintainable, and high-quality codebase.
+The key considerations and trade-offs are outlined below:

+### Technology Stack

+* **Language**: Python was chosen as the primary language for this project due to its strong support for data manipulation, CSV parsing, and light ETL (Extract, Transform, Load) tasks.
+Python's simplicity, extensive ecosystem, and wide adoption make it an ideal choice for this type of work.

+### Libraries

+* **pandas**: The pandas library was selected for CSV file parsing, data cleaning, and data transformation.
+Pandas provides a powerful and intuitive interface for working with structured data, making it easy to load, manipulate, and analyze CSV files.
+While other options like the built-in `csv` module were also used, overall pandas offers a more feature-rich and efficient solution.

+* **pytest**, **pytest-cov**, **pytest-html**: For testing and generating coverage reports, the pytest framework was chosen along with the pytest-cov and pytest-html plugins.
+Pytest provides a simple and flexible testing framework that integrates well with other tools.
+The pytest-cov plugin enables generating coverage reports to ensure comprehensive test coverage, while pytest-html allows generating HTML test reports for better visualization and reporting.

+* **mypy**: To enhance code quality and catch potential type-related issues early, mypy was used for static type checking.
+By annotating function signatures and variables with type hints, mypy can perform static analysis and identify type inconsistencies.
+This helps improve code reliability and maintainability.

+* **black**: Black was selected as the code formatter to enforce a consistent code style throughout the project.
+It eliminates the need for manual formatting decisions and ensures that the codebase adheres to a standardized style, improving readability and collaboration.

+* **pylint** and **sonarlint**: For code linting and static code analysis, pylint and sonarlint were employed.
+These tools help identify potential issues, code smells, and style violations, promoting code quality and maintainability.
+They provide valuable insights and suggestions for improving the codebase.

+### Design Decisions

+* **CSV Data File Placement**: The decision was made to keep the CSV data file in the project's root directory for simplicity and ease of access.
+This allows the file to be easily imported and used across different parts of the application.
+While alternative approaches like storing the file in a separate data directory were considered, the current placement strikes a balance between simplicity and organization.

+* **Package Management**: Poetry was chosen as the package management and dependency resolution tool.
+Poetry simplifies the process of managing project dependencies, creating virtual environments, and building distributions.
+It provides a declarative approach to specifying dependencies and ensures reproducible builds across different environments.

+These technical decisions were made considering factors such as ease of use, maintainability, code quality, and alignment with the project's requirements.
+The combination of Python, pandas, pytest, mypy, black, pylint, and sonarlint enables efficient development, comprehensive testing, and high code quality.
+The design choices, such as keeping the CSV data file in the root directory and using Poetry for package management, contribute to a straightforward and organized project structure.

 ## Running your code